How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Nonsingularity in codimension one on

 \begin{cor} \begin{enumerate} \item $\talphanu(g)$ is a regular function on $U_\scrQ$ for each Laurent polynomial $g$. \item The correspondence $\talphanu(g)|_{\orbit{\scrQ}} \mapsto \Inalphapsinu(g)$ induces an isomorphism $\psi_\nu^*: \nktoruss{n-1} \cong \orbit{\scrQ}$. \item If $\alpha'_\nu$ is another element in $\zz^n$ such that $\langle \nu, \alpha'_\nu \rangle = 1$, then $\talphanu(g)/\talphanuu{\alpha'_\nu}(g) = x^{m(\alpha'_\nu - \alpha_\nu)}$ is invertible on $U_\scrQ$. \end{enumerate} \end{cor}

 A basic property of the varieties $\xp$ is that they are ``normal,'' and nonsingularity in codimension one follows from normality.
 In this book we do not treat this notion - see \cite[Section 2.1]{fultoric} or \cite[Section 2.4]{littlehalcox} for an exposition of this and other fundamental properties of $\xp$ including the following result (which we do not use): assume $\scrP \subset \rr^n$ is full dimensional.
-Then $\xp$ is nonsingular if and only if both of the following are true for every vertex $\alpha$ of $\scrP$: \begin{itemize} \item $\scrC_\alpha$ has precisely $n$ edges, and \item the primitive integral elements of the edges of $\scrC_\alpha$ form a basis of $\zz^n$. \end{itemize}
+Then $\xp$ is nonsingular if and only if both of the following are true for every vertex $\alpha$ of $\scrP$: \begin{itemize} \item $\scrC_\alpha$ has precisely $n$ edges, and \item the primitive integral elements of the edges of $\scrC_\alpha$ form a basis of $\zz^n$. \end{itemize} (It then follows due to \cref{toric-k^n} that if $\xp$ is nonsingular, then it is a compactification of $\kk^n$.)